nc2U/ub/README.md

 ## Security warning

 * There is a default password for MariaDB's root user specified in `docker/docker-compose.yml`
-* You are strongly recommended to edit this line to replace `YOURPASSWORDHERE` with a value known to you:
+* You are strongly recommended to edit this line to replace `my-db-*` with a value known to you:

 ```
+    MYSQL_DATABASE: my-db-name
+    MYSQL_USER: my-db-user
+    MYSQL_PASSWORD: my-db-password
-    MYSQL_ROOT_PASSWORD: YOURPASSWORDHERE
+    MYSQL_ROOT_PASSWORD: my-db-root-password
 ```

 * This docker configuration has not been security hardened.
 Expose it to public networks at your own risk!